CedricCazin/tutorials/001 - setup WSL development environment/README.md

 You must be running Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11.

-# Install and configure WSL
+# Install and configure Terminal

 * [Install and configure Windows Terminal](install%20Terminal.md)
 * [Pimp Windows Terminal](install%20Terminal.md)